Semester at Sea Lifelong Learning: Educational Tours Abroad

 Audit University Courses

 Lifelong Learners can informally sign up to participate in a course after student registration closes.
-Course availability depends on the amount of open seats left in the class after students register.
+Course availability depends on the amount of open seats left in the class after students register, but Lifelong Learners are typically able to participate in their first choice courses.
+Lifelong Learners do not receive any academic credit for their involvement.

 Available courses will be sent out to Lifelong Learners in an email approximately one month prior to the start of the voyage.